SE-UP/RSE-UP/chapters/bash_basics.md

 However, different shells may use a different symbol: in particular, the `zsh` shell, which is the default on newer versions of MacOS, uses `%`.
-As we'll see in chapter [Going further with the Unix Shell](https://se-up.github.io/RSE-UP/chapters/bash_advanced.html#configuring-the-shell), we can customize the prompt to give us more information.
+As we'll see in Chapter [Bash Advanced](https://se-up.github.io/RSE-UP/chapters/bash_advanced.html#configuring-the-shell), we can customize the prompt to give us more information.

 > **Don't Type the Dollar Sign**
 >